legal-i/agent-example/README.md

 2. In the `quickstart`-directory, run `docker-compose build`.
 3. Run `docker-compose up agent`
 4. The agent runs and starts transmitting data
+5. Check the agent status in the UI (menu in avatar).
-5. In case you need monitoring or proxy support, you can start the corresponding services
+6. In case you need monitoring or proxy support, you can start the corresponding services
 	1. Monitoring: `docker-compose up prometheus grafana`
 		1. Open Grafana at http://localhost:3000/ (admin/admin)
 		2. Add Prometheus datasource pointing to http://prometheus:9090/